Massachusetts Route 128: The decision to route Interstate 95 through Route 128

 In response to the outcome of the 1970 Boston Transportation Planning Review, Massachusetts focused federal highway funding on public mass transportation rather than building new highways through Boston and the inner suburbs ("inside of Route 128"), cancelling plans for completion of a Northeast Expressway and construction of a Southwest Expressway to carry I-95 through downtown Boston.
 This policy cascaded into designation of the segment of the Yankee Division Highway between the existing I-95 junction in Canton and the new I-95 junction in Peabody as I-95 rather than building a new highway to complete the connection, coupled with a decision to extend I-93 southward along the Central Artery and John Fitzgerald Expressway and onto the southern end of the Yankee Division Highway to the I-95 junction in Canton.
-After completion of the I-95/Route 128 interchange in Peabody in 1988, the State Highway Department changed the numbers of all exits south of the newly completed junction to those of the respective Interstate Highway designations.
-Since then, the highway has had three sets of exit numbers: I-93 exits 7–1 from the southern terminus to the I-95 junction in Canton, I-95 exits 26–64 (old exits 12–45) from the I-95 junction in Canton to the I-95 junction in Peabody, and the original Route 128 exits 37–55 (old exits 29–12) from the I-95 junction in Peabody to the northern terminus.
-The interchange with I-93 in Woburn, which was Route 128 exit 37 before the renumbering, became I-93 exit 37 (now exit 28) in the renumbering and thus coincidentally retained its number until the switchover with the mileage-based system in 2021.
-Along with other highways in the commonwealth, exits were renumbered with a mileage-based system in 2021.

 As a result of this political decision, about two thirds of Route 128 runs in tandem with I-95 from Canton north to Peabody, and after I-95 splits off and continues north from Peabody toward New Hampshire, Route 128 runs eastward on its own right-of-way from Peabody to Gloucester.
 The I-95 and I-93 signage were added in the mid-1970s when plans to construct I-95 through Boston, directly connecting the two I-95/Route 128 interchanges, were cancelled leaving a gap filled using Route 128.
 An unused cloverleaf in Canton, partially removed circa 1977, was one of the leftover structures from this plan as well as the existing expressway (part of US 1 since 1989).

 The decision to reroute I-95 onto Route 128 rather than building a new highway inside of Route 128 has contributed to three significant problems.